-In my raised garden beds, I grow whatever the family wants to eat, plus extra to share, and I like to experiment with the new things, too.
+In my raised garden beds, I grow whatever the family wants to eat, plus extra to share.
+I also like to experiment with new things, too.
 It's (usually) not actually a new thing, but just something new to me.
-I have to grow it and test it, you never know when you might stumble upon a new favourite thing!
+I have to grow it and test it, you never know when you might stumble upon a new favourite!
 Like growing sweet potatoes!

 The Nitty Gritty Potager blog is all about growing food ... in a cottage style kitchen garden fashion, using poly-culture practices.

 Poly-culture is just a fancy schmancy way of saying that I create diversity in the garden by planting flowers and herbs in with the edibles for a healthier, happier, bee-buzzing, organic food garden.

 The potager on a rainy afternoon.

 As a passionate organic food grower, I not only grow food my own using these techniques, but also teach, advocate, and promote kitchen gardening ... plus, folks are free to roam my gardens for ideas, and sample the goods, too ; )

 I find the Urban Homesteading movement to be one of the best things to have happened in many decades!
 It excites me that we are all slowly but surely starting to rip out lawns in favour of food crops, mini orchards, and chicken coops, getting back to the land, so to speak... even if our land happens to be a small city lot!